-This Baked Mashed Potatoes recipe makes fluffy, cheesy potatoes that are perfect for sharing at Thanksgiving and Christmas.
+This Baked Mashed Potatoes recipe makes fluffy, cheesy potatoes that are perfect for sharing at Thanksgiving, Christmas, and Easter.

 How To Make Baked Mashed Potatoes

 Start by stirring together the milk, shredded cheddar cheese, water, butter, and salt in a large pot.
 Bring the water to a boil over medium heat, stirring often.

 I used finely shredded cheddar cheese for this recipe because we love the flavor it adds to the potatoes.
 But you can use whatever kind of cheese your family prefers or the kind you have on hand.

 Try adding pepper jack for a little added spice or shredded parmesan for more of an alfredo flavor.

 As soon as the liquids come to a boil, remove the pot from the heat and whisk in the instant potato flakes.

 Can I use whole potatoes instead of instant?